Shipping Methods

 and the like, then you want to investigate the flat rate boxes offered by the

 post office.
-For $8.10 you can really get quite a bit of material in a flat rate
+For $10.80 you can really get quite a bit of material in a medium

-box.
+size flat rate box.
 There are three sizes.
 Keep a few of each size on hand.
-Plus, be sure to

 You will need to speak with your route letter carrier to let them know you